 It suddenly mattered so much whether he was interested in me for the long term, and I would become more concerned about what he thought of me and whether he would fall in love with me, then about what he was really like and whether he was really worth all the time and energy I was spending on him.

 And instead of looking at these other women, wondering what they had that made their relationships all look so easy and left them unscathed whatever the outcome, I realized I wasn't them and wasn't meant to be like them.

 I wanted to be the confident, strong woman that these other women all seemed to be.
-I didn't want to always have to need someone to bounce things off of in order to feel ok.
+I didn't want to always have to need someone to bounce things off of in order to feel OK.
 I wanted to be enough on my own.

 I wanted to be like them, not like me.

 These women seemed to do all this so effortlessly.
 And I came to loathe those parts of myself that made me so uniquely me, because they didn't seem to have any value in these relationships or the dating world I found myself in.

-It was only because I was attracted to these guys who didn't appreciate or want the qualities that I possessed, the me that was the real me, because of my subconscious patterns and blind spots that I was attracting them in the first place and not because they were the perfect men that I made them out to be in my mind.
+It was only because I was attracted to these guys who didn't appreciate or want the qualities that I possessed.
+They didn't want the me that was the real me.
+It was only because of my subconscious patterns, blind spots and programming that I was attracting them in the first place, not because they were the perfect men that I made them out to be in my head.

 It was like an epiphany.

 Finally I got it and decided to stop pretending to be something I wasn't, and start finding and embracing my true self.
 And shortly after that, the man who would become my husband came into my life.

 He was looking for someone just like me all along.

-I finally understood that someone would never be able to find me, to see the real me and be attracted to me if that's what he was looking for, until I found myself, and stopped trying to be anything but the real me.
+I finally understood that someone would never be able to find me, to see the real me and be attracted to me if that's what he was looking for, until I found myself.
+Until I stopped trying to be anything but the real me.